Online design of dynamic networks: Related Work

+Designing a network is a classical offline combinatorial optimization problem.
+In more recent online settings~\cite{chekuri2025streaming}, edge propositions arrive over time and must be accepted or rejected.
+However, (i)~the constructed network remains static, and (ii)~the demand is assumed to be static and fully known.
+We instead (i)~aim to design a dynamic network, under (ii)~an unknown demand, composed of requests that arrive over time.
+Despite potential promising applications in several engineering domains~\cite{Schmid2025}, systematic methods to undertake such a design task are still missing.

+Dynamic networks can be modeled as Temporal Graphs~(TGs).
+TGs can be represented either (1)~as a sequence of snapshots (each being a static graph) at discrete time steps or (2)~as a Time-Expanded Graph (TEG), which replicates every node at each time instant to expand the time dimension, e.g.~\cite[\textsuperscript{Fig.2B}]{FORTIN201618}.
+The issue with~(1) is does not capture changes between the steps.
+We here focus on TEGs~(2), since they can capture changes occurring at any moment and are used to model practical systems~\cite{FORTIN201618}.

+Recent works typically assume that the TEG is given as an exogenous input and solve optimization problems over it, e.g., how many resources to deploy over the TEG~\cite{Hewitt2020}, how to compute shortest paths~\cite{Helmberg2014,Raviv2022}, or connectivity structures~\cite{deligkas2025many}.
+Generally, the demand is assumed to be fully known.

-We are different from the papers discussed in the preiovus paragraph in two aspects.
-First, in their work, the evolution of the TEG is \emph{exogenous}, and some path is computed on top of the TEG.
-We aim instead to \emph{design} the TEG itself.
-Second, such previous methods are \emph{offline}, i.e., all computations are done in a planning phase, before the system is in operations.
-Our method is instead \emph{online}, determining the development of the TEG representing the network while the network system is running.
+Two main aspects make our work fundamentally different: (i)~The TEG is not an input for us; it is rather a control variable, and we have to decide which edges to add and when to add them. (ii) Methods~\cite{Hewitt2020,Raviv2022} are \emph{offline}, i.e., all computations are done in a planning phase, prior to operating the network.
+Our method is instead \emph{online}, i.e., it decides the TEG representing the network while the network is running.